TermanEmil/CameraController/README.md

 ## Max

 Before everything, I would suggest running: `sudo su` to run the below commands as sudo.
+Actually, the root privileges are required only because of ykush.

 #### Setup
 This will setup both web app and file transfer.